 Mark M. Yarbrough

-Vice President for Academic Affairs, Academic Dean, Assistant Professor of Bible Exposition
+Vice President for Academic Affairs, Academic Dean, Associate Professor of Bible Exposition

 Dr. Yarbrough serves as Vice President for Academic Affairs, Academic Dean, and Assistant Professor of Bible Exposition at Dallas Theological Seminary.
 Mark oversees all Seminary activities related to academics and public representation.
 This includes overseeing the extension campuses (Houston, Austin, Atlanta, San Antonio, Tampa), extension initiatives (Knoxville and Washington, DC), and Online Education (English and Chinese).
 His undergraduate degree is from Dallas Christian College, where he was named Valedictorian and received the Delta Epsilon Chi Award.
 At DTS he was named Who’s Who and was an SCEC scholarship recipient.
 He received his Th.M. in 1996, and Ph.D. in 2008.